evansahit/WC-Radar/README.md

 # WC-Radar
+WC-Radar displays information about (public) restrooms in Amsterdam center.
+Here the locations and pricing information are displayed on a map.

 This project was part of a minor "Het internet is stuk, maar we gaan het repareren" (The internet is broken, but we're going to fix it) that I followed during my HBO-ICT bachelors at the Hogeschool van Amsterdam.

+We were assigned to create a project to benefit the digital commons where everyone can have access to this service.
+The idea is that other users also contribute to WC-Radar and add additional restrooms to the map.

 ## Tooling information (auto-generated)
 This template should help get you started developing with Vue 3 in Vite.